New York lawmakers vote to approve legal recreational marijuana

-ALBANY, N.Y. — After years of attempts, New York’s lawmakers voted Tuesday to legalize recreational marijuana for adults.
+ALBANY, N.Y.
+(PIX11/AP)— After years of attempts, New York’s lawmakers voted Tuesday to legalize recreational marijuana for adults.

 When Gov. Andrew Cuomo signs the bill into law — which he’s expected to do — New York will join more than a dozen other states that have legalized cannabis, including neighboring New Jersey.
 The state Senate and Assembly hashed out final details in a Tuesday debate.
 It passed the Senate with a party-line 40-23 vote and the Assembly with a 100 – 49 vote.